easegress-io/easegress/doc/cookbook/service_proxy.md

 ```

-2. Create a pipeline and set its `serviceRegisty` field into `consul-001` and it will look up the consul configuration for the service named `springboot-application-order` as in filed `serviceName`.
+2. Create a pipeline and set its `serviceRegisty` field into `eureka-001` and it will look up the eureka configuration for the service named `springboot-application-order` as in filed `serviceName`.

 ```yaml
 name: pipeline-reverse-proxy